Skip to main content

 Front Brakes:

-2. Find the two caliper slide bolts (usually 13mm or 14mm) on the back
+2. Find the two caliper slide bolts (13 mm or 14 mm) on the rear of the caliper bracket

 Rear Brakes: